d3y-l/Python-learning-documentation/README.md

 __4. CalculatorAttempt3.py__

 This was my fourth project where I learnt to check for random numbers and the difference between an integer and a floating number and how to check an input for them and also convert them to eachother.
 I also learnt to define more advanced functions and how the try except errorvalue effectively.
 This calculator works.

+__5. OOP.py__

+this was my fith project where I learnt the basics of Object Oriented Programming.
+During this project I also advanced my programming abilitys.